 The school is great for those who seek classical education.
 Thats why I transfered my two kids to this school.
 They noticed the difference right away struggled at the beginning now they are excelling.
 The school also helped them to understand the concept of responsibility and be on time and on point.
 They have teachers available after school to help enforce what they learned in that day and if help in the home works is needed.
 The only concern is that the school is moving to a new neighborhood that is developing and I am not sure if the student's quality will change.

 Washington Latin PCS - Middle School is a charter middle school in Washington.
-The principal of Washington Latin PCS - Middle School is Patricia Kolb and can be contacted at email@example.com.
-314 students go to Washington Latin PCS - Middle School and identify primarily as Hispanic; Asian/Pacific Islander; and Black, non-Hispanic.
-2% of the Washington Latin PCS - Middle School students are "limited in English proficiency."
-18% of the 314 students here get reduced lunch prices.
-The ratio of students to teachers at Washington Latin PCS - Middle School is 11:1.
+The principal of Washington Latin PCS - Middle School is Patricia Kolb, who can be contacted at firstname.lastname@example.org.
+314 students attend Washington Latin PCS - Middle School and identify mostly as Hispanic; Asian/Pacific Islander; and Black, non-Hispanic.
+2% of the Washington Latin PCS - Middle School students have "limited English proficiency."
+18% of the 314 students here have subsidized lunches.
+The student to teacher ratio at Washington Latin PCS - Middle School is 11:1.
 Sidwell Friends School is one of the nearest middle schools.

 |Native American or Native Alaskan||0%||%|